jaybernal/ruby-prompt__hashes/lib/hashes.md

 # What are some examples of information that would be Hashes as opposed to some other data type?

-When you want to store
+When you want to store data by it object name (key) and value.
+Its really a good way to manange and ID a collection of data by keys and values instead of index values.

 # How are Hashes and Arrays similar?
 How are they different?

 Hashes and Arrays stores a collection of objects

-Arrays use order for assignement
+Arrays use order-index for assignement - if you want to located items in arrays you must know or search for its index placement in the array
-Hashes use lables for assignment
+Hashes use lables (keys and values) for assignment  - by setting the key (the idenifier) you can reference the key for retrieval.

 # How do you retrieve a particular value from a Hash?